Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 A 16- or 17-year-old cannot give consent if:

-• They are dependent of their sexual partner
+- They are dependent on their sexual partner

 The close-in-age exception permits consent by minors if the sexual activity is between two people within a specific age range.
 The exception includes these age gaps:

-• Five years – A 14 or 15-year-old can consent to sexual acts if their partner is fewer than five years older and no relationship of dependency, trust, or authority or other exploitation against the younger partner exists.
+- Five years – A 14 or 15-year-old can consent to sexual acts if their partner is not more than five years older and no relationship of dependency, trust, or authority or other exploitation against the younger partner exists.

 DEFENCES AGAINST SEXUAL ASSAULT CHARGES IN TORONTO